pedroelbanquero/nos-carmichael-spell/README.md

 ````
-tryperiod computes RSA algorithm to encrypt and decrypt a test number.
+tryperiod computes the RSA algorithm to encrypt and decrypt a test number.

-the maps of the demostration have a result the numbers who have the same period n^2 - NSF(e,x), who decrypts the message "2".
+The maps of the demonstration result in the numbers who have the same period n^2 - NSIF(e,x), which decrypt the message "2".

-This means the same funcion with the same parameters can decrypt infinite different public keys group
+This means the same function with the same parameters can decrypt infinitely different public key groups.

-## PrivateKey = PublicKeyN^2 - NSF(PublicKeyE, x)
+## PrivateKey = PublicKeyN^2 - NSIF(PublicKeyE, x)

-The exponenent changes the field but always contain totient , carmichael and period numbers and derivations of them.
+The exponent changes the field but always contains Totient, Carmichael and period numbers and derivations of them.

-This seams obvious , but is awesome how the decimal expansion of a number is really near of the square, allowing us to group the numbers by fields.
-Of course you can find new fields each time you increase the numbers, just few fields for small numbers, more fields for define big numbers.
-But the same field who works in small numbers works in 256, 512 , 1024, 2048.
+This seems obvious, but it is awesome how the decimal expansion of a number is really close to the square, allowing us to group the numbers by fields.
+Of course you can find new fields each time you increase the numbers, from just a few fields for small numbers, more fields appear as you define larger numbers.
+But the same field which works with small numbers also works in 256, 512, 1024 and 2048 bit ones.

-The numbers can stay in diferent Period Fields at the same time.
+The numbers can stay in didferent Period Fields at the same time.
 Because different numbers have the same decimal expansion and they cross with others in his expansion.

-# General Decimal Expansion Longitude Field Conjeture
+# General Decimal Expansion Longitude Field Conjecture

 ![Sum of factors](nss_fields.png)